 Allen throws for 4 TDs, Bills beat 49ers 34-24 in Arizona

+“That’s our quarterback.
+He’s a baller,” Bills safety Jordan Poyer said.
+“I don’t know what answer you want me to say.
+It’s no surprise to us what he does every week.
+I’m happy he’s on our team.”

 Buffalo (9-3) moved a step closer to winning its division for the first time since 1995 thanks to a nearly flawless performance from Allen.
-The 24-year-old quarterback was stellar against the 49ers, completing 32 of 40 passes with no interceptions.
+The 24-year-old completed 32 of 40 passes with no interceptions.

 He threw touchdown passes to Cole Beasley, Dawson Knox, Isaiah McKenzie and Gabriel Davis as the Bills built a 17-7 halftime lead and controlled the majority of the second half.